-- A significant number of industrial and aviation accidents, drownings, burns, and falls have been attributed to drinking.
+- as alcoholics, and a total of 48 percent are identified as persons with serious drinking problems. - A significant number of industrial and aviation accidents, drownings, burns, and falls have been attributed to drinking.
 Studies have found that up to 40 percent of fatal industrial accidents, 69 percent of drownings, 83 percent of fire fatalities, and 70 percent of fatal falls were alcohol related. - While information on the role of alcohol in crime is limited, studies show relatively high involvement of alcohol in robbery, rape, assault, and homicide.
 Alcohol-involved crime often includes both a drinking offender and a drinking victim. - More than one-third of all suicides involve alcohol, and disproportionately high numbers of people with drinking problems commit suicide.
 In 1975, as many as 10,000 suicides were related to alcohol use, and up to 8,400 alcoholics committed suicide. - Alcohol and family abuse is a neglected area of research.
 Excessive drinking has been implicated in child abuse, child molesting, and marital violence.
 A large number of child abusing parents have histories of drinking problems. - There is a great need for improved (definitive) epidemiologic data on alcohol-related deaths, injuries, and acts of violence, including determining the proportion that is directly attributed to the alcoholic population.

 - (1) Aarens, M.; Cameron, T.; Roizen, J.; Roizen, R.; Room, R.; Schneberk, D.; and Wingard, D.Alcohol, Casualties and Crime.
-Special report prepared for National Institute on Alcohol Abuse and Alcoholism under Contract No. ADM 281-76-0027.
-Berkeley: Social Research Group, University of California.
-1977. - (2) Achte, K.A., and Ginman, L. Suicidal attempts with narcotics and poisons.
+Special report prepared for National Institute on Alcohol Abuse and Alcoholism under Courrect No. ADM 281-76-0027.
+Berkeley: Social Research Group, University of California, 1977. - (2) Achte, K.A., and Ginman, L. Suicidal attempts with narcotics and poisons.
 Acta Psychiatr Scand 42:214-232, 1966. - (3) Achte, K.A., and Lonnquist, J. Suicide and social class.
 Psychiatr Fenn 239-246, 1971. - (4) Alcohol continues to play big part in plane crashes.
 JAMA 233:405-406.
 1975.